Faith. Service. Law.

 Everyone spends their first assignment at a base legal office.
 Later assignments may be elsewhere and can include such jobs as an Area Defense Counsel and Special Victims Counsel.

 The Uniform Code of Military Justice (UCMJ) gives the Judge Advocate General (TJAG) of each branch the authority to certify counsel as competent to try courts-martial without supervision.
+(The Air Force implements this through DAFI 51-201, Administration of Military Justice, which governs trial counsel certification under Article 27(b), UCMJ.)
 Every other branch provides this certification upon graduation from initial training.
 So, the Army TJAG certified me after I graduated from the Army JAG School.

 The Air Force, however, requires experience serving as second-chair before certification.
 While there is no hard and fast rule, the general guideline is that you must try three courts-martial.